 Unique edition of The House of the Spirits for its 40 years and Allende’s 80

-The Chilean author will write an unpublished preface for the special edition, which will be published on October 13 in Spain, Latin America and the United States (in Spanish) in print, ebook and audiobook format, the Penguin Random House publishing group reported Wednesday.
+The Chilean author will write an unpublished preface for the special edition, which will be published on October 13 in Spain, Latin America and the United States (in Spanish) in print, ebook and audiobook format, reported the Penguin Random House publishing group.

 The first of Allende’s novels was launched in October 1982 at Plaza & Janés, the publishing house then run by Mario Lacruz, who has since been Allende’s, who had the mythical and now deceased Carmen Balcells as his literary agent.

-“It is impossible to describe the emotion of that moment, suffice it to say that I have never felt it again with other books, with translations into languages that I thought were already dead, or with the adaptations to the cinema or the theater, that copy of ‘La casa de los spirits’ with a pink stripe and a woman with green hair touched my heart deeply,” Allende wrote about his first novel.
+“It is impossible to describe the emotion of that moment, suffice it to say that I have never felt it again with other books, with translations into languages that I thought were already dead, or with the adaptations to the cinema or the theater, that copy of The House of the Spirits with a pink stripe and a woman with green hair touched my heart deeply”, Allende wrote about his first novel.

 “This book had the effect of a typhoon on me: it lifted me up into the air, shook me to the bone, ripped me out of a mediocre existence, and launched me into an open horizon of endless possibilities,” he added.